 My goal is to produce empirically rigorous and theoretically informed research related to environmental policy, development, participatory governance, and inequality.
-I am especially interested in how citizens participate in local governance institutions, what can be done to mitigate inequalities and inequities in participation, and how the benefits of policy reforms are distributed.
+I am especially interested in how citizens participate in local governance institutions, what can be done to mitigate inequalities and inequities in participation, and who reaps the benefits from community-based and market-based initiatives.

 I examine these questions primarily in the context of natural resource governance and rural development in Asia, Latin America, and Africa.
 My work employs a variety of approaches, but I have a particular interest in using randomized trials and quasi-experimental methods to estimate the impacts of institutional changes and governance interventions, as well as lab-in-the-field experiments designed to uncover how environmental policies and governance reforms change citizen behavior.
 I am also committed to working closely with local stakeholders on both the design and implementation of research.
 I am currently working with local organizations in India and Nepal (along with collaborators at the University of Colorado and Purdue University) on a series of randomized trials and observational studies of environmental governance interventions in those two countries.